loopiiu/IDA_Final_Exam_Onayeva_Alua/README.md

 ## IDA_Final_Exam
-Analysis of a dataset with Visualization using Matplotlib ans Seaborn.
+Analysis of a dataset with Visualization using Matplotlib and Seaborn.

 ## Built with
 ```python